wsun19/Android-Workshop/README.md

     xmlns:android="http://schemas.android.com/apk/res/android" />
 ```

 We should also comment out or delete the sendMessage method for now - it's not going to be used for the rest of this workshop, though it's related to concepts you may want to keep working on.
+Similarly, we should comment out the contents of DisplayMessageActivity.java

 Right now, if you run the app, you should see a short list of Pokémon names - you can add extra data to confirm that it scrolls!